Priyxnshu21/Task_app_WhatBytes/README.md

 A simple and clean cross-platform mobile application for managing daily tasks, built with React Native.
 This app runs on both iOS and Android from a single JavaScript codebase.

-(Replace the placeholder URL above with a real screenshot of your app) 🚀 Features
+🚀 Features

     View Tasks: See a clear list of all your tasks.